Quansight-Labs/quansight-labs-site/posts/2021/07/moving-scipy-to-meson.md

 maintainability deteriorates.
 Instead, the philosophy is to fix things once for all users.

-*All source files and targets must be list explicitly.* This means that if you build a single Python extension from 50 Fortran files, you must list all 50 files names.
+*All source files and targets must be listed explicitly.* This means that if you build a single Python extension from 50 Fortran files, you must list all 50 files names.
 This is not really a problem in practice, but it can be a little verbose.
 Using a few helper snippets to generate file listings in IPython